AJInteractive/AJE-AR.js-boilerplate/README.md

 npm install

 webpack --watch
 ```

-run any http server in the main directory to start the camera in the browser
+run any http server in the main directory to start the app in the browser

 ngrok can be used to tunnel the connection to have a link to use for smartphones